Hey, it's Jose.

 What about companies with great products that are still struggling?

-The SaaS-pocalypse didn't kill bad products.
-It killed great products with outdated GTM models.
+The SaaS-pocalypse didn't hurt bad products.
+It killed great products with obsolete GTM models.
 Seat-based pricing in a world where AI decouples productivity from headcount.
-High-velocity outbound in a world where buyers arrive pre-informed and skeptical.

 The Three Constants

-1. A product that solves a real, urgent problem — not a nice-to-have.
-Buyers say "we needed this yesterday," not "interesting, we're evaluating options."
+A product that solves a real, urgent problem: Buyers say "we needed this yesterday," not "interesting, we're evaluating options."

-2. A GTM model that fits today's market — right pricing, right distribution, fast path to first value.
+A GTM model that fits today's market: Right pricing, right distribution, fast path to first value.

-3. Sellers who build trust and run a real consultative process — the human discipline of discovery, diagnosis, and genuine follow-through.
-AI generates the draft.
-Humans own the outcome.
+Sellers who build trust and run a real consultative process: The human discipline of discovery, diagnosis, and genuine follow-through.

 The most common mistake isn't ignoring all three.